MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/practical-code-sharing-strategies.md

 ### Cross-platform file access in PCLs

-There is also a PCL-compatible Nuget – [PCLStorage](https://www.nuget.org/packages/PCLStorage/) –
+There is also a PCL-compatible NuGet – [PCLStorage](https://www.nuget.org/packages/PCLStorage/) –
 that facilities cross-platform file access for Xamarin-supported platforms and the latest Windows APIs.